joemoose/dungeoneers.d20/docs/play.md

 The primary way to modify your attribute checks is through vantages: favorable situations in the narrative beyond what might be considered typical have **advantages**, while unfavorable situations have **disadvantages**.

 - For instance, if you are exceptionally well prepared or equipped for a task, the GM may allow you to roll your attribute check with an **advantage**.
 Roll **two d20s** and take the **best** result.

-- Conversely, if you are in a dire position or ill-prepared for your task, lacking the proper tools, etc., the GM may require you to roll with a **disadvantage**.
+- Conversely, if you are in a dire position or ill-prepared for your task, lacking proper tools, etc., the GM may require you to roll with a **disadvantage**.
 Roll **two d20s** and take the **worst** result.

--
-!!! note
+!!! note "Notes"

-		If you have multiple advantages or disadvantages, you take only one—they do not stack.
+	- If you have multiple advantages or disadvantages, you take only one—they do not stack.

-		If you are in a situation with both advantages and disadvantages, they cancel each other out; you roll just one 2d0 as normal.
+	- If you are in a situation with both advantages and disadvantages, they cancel each other out; you roll just one d20 as normal.

 ### Trained Rolls

-If your character’s former vocation or specialization could apply to your action, you gain an advantage on the attribute check.
+If your character’s former vocation or specialization could apply to your current action, you gain an advantage on the attribute check.

-!!! example "Examples"
+!!! info "Examples"

 	A character who was an alchemist in their former career would have an advantage when brewing potions and handling dangerous reagents.

-	A former mariner would have an advantage when navigating at sea, attending to sails, or other ship-related tasks.
+	A former mariner has an advantage when navigating at sea, attending to sails, or other ship-related tasks.

 ## Luck

-You can decrease (burn) your LUCK attribute score to change the dice rolls for other attribute checks.
+You can decrease (burn) your LUCK attribute score to change the dice roll results for other attribute checks.
 Add or remove the amount of LUCK you want to burn from the result.
 Be warned: running out of LUCK (the score becoming zero) will cause all your dice rolls to have a disadvantage and possibly other woeful effects.
 LUCK can’t be less than zero.

 The GM may sometimes call for a LUCK check if an outcome is random and your other attributes don’t apply.